MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/compat/custom-reporting-and-database-schema-reference-for-telemetry-dashboard.md

 <a name="hidden_tables"> </a>

-## Hidden tables in Telemetry Dashboard custom reports
+## Hidden tables in Office Telemetry Dashboard custom reports

 Not all tables are loaded when you create a custom report.
 If you want to access additional data for your custom report, you can load the **Usage_summary**, **Issue_summary**, and **System_details** tables.
-Follow these steps to add these hidden tables to Telemetry Dashboard.
+Follow these steps to add these hidden tables to Office Telemetry Dashboard.

-### To add hidden tables to Telemetry Dashboard
+### To add hidden tables to Office Telemetry Dashboard

-1. Follow the steps in [Create custom reports in Telemetry Dashboard](custom-reporting-and-database-schema-reference-for-telemetry-dashboard.md#Create_customreport) to start Telemetry Dashboard, connect to the database, and create a custom report.
+1. Follow the steps in [Create custom reports in Office Telemetry Dashboard](custom-reporting-and-database-schema-reference-for-telemetry-dashboard.md#Create_customreport) to start Office Telemetry Dashboard, connect to the database, and create a custom report.

 2. After you create the custom report, select any area in the custom report.
 This makes the **ANALYZE** tab available on the ribbon.